Hon. Craig Z. Clymer1 & Kristen Worak2

 III.
 Kentucky Revised Statute Section 31.100(3) Indigent Defined

 The definition of an “indigent” or “needy person” is found in chapter 31, which is devoted to the Department of Public Advocacy.
-An “indigent” person is defined as “[a] person eighteen (18) years of age or older or emancipated minor under the age of eighteen (18) who, at the time his or her need is determined, is unable to provide for the payment of an attorney and all other necessary expenses of representation.”39 Expenses include “the expenses of investigation, other preparation, and trial, together with the expenses of any appeal[.]”40 This definition refers to all of those costs incurred during court proceedings, and do not extend beyond final adjudication.41 Therefore, “indigents” cannot have expenses waived in perpetuity, but only until a criminal case is final.42 Additionally, the language provides that the indigent defendant must be unable to pay for his or her representation or other necessary expenses at the time his or her need is determined.43 This indicates that the legislature did not intend for the courts to extend “indigent” status beyond the proceedings finally resolving the case.
+An “indigent” person is defined as “[a] person eighteen (18) years of age or older or emancipated minor under the age of eighteen (18) who, at the time his or her need is determined, is unable to provide for the payment of an work compensation attorney and all other necessary expenses of representation.”39 Expenses include “the expenses of investigation, other preparation, and trial, together with the expenses of any appeal[.]”40 This definition refers to all of those costs incurred during court proceedings, and do not extend beyond final adjudication.41 Therefore, “indigents” cannot have expenses waived in perpetuity, but only until a criminal case is final.42 Additionally, the language provides that the indigent defendant must be unable to pay for his or her representation or other necessary expenses at the time his or her need is determined.43 This indicates that the legislature did not intend for the courts to extend “indigent” status beyond the proceedings finally resolving the case.
 An initial finding of indigency is not a permanent finding of indigency.
 It is a temporary finding, expressly deemed to be reviewed throughout the proceedings in light of the defendant’s then existing financial status.
 Had

 38 Ky.
 Rev. Stat.
 Ann. § 453.190(2) (West 2006).

 39 Ky.
 Rev. Stat.
 Ann. § 31.100(3)(a) (West 2006).

 43 Id. § 31.100(3)(a).